Cover Letters

 Incorrect or Assumed Names

-Bad: "Dear Mr. Smith," when you're guessing
+Bad: "Dear Mr. Smith" when you are guessing

 Solution: When unsure, use a generic but professional alternative